 All of that considered, for most, the number one consideration in a personal injury case is, “What is my case really worth?”
 That answer is relative to the case itself.
 Damages can be related to costs incurred by the plaintiff be it monetarily, physically, and-or mentally.
 In some cases, the size of the award may also be related to whether the conduct of the defendant is punishable.

 When considering a dollar figure it’s easy to quantify missed time at work or tallying up the number of medical bills.
 It’s harder to place a monetary value on physical limitations, pain and suffering, and other lingering injuries from the accident.
 Therefore, the amount of compensatory damages awarded to the injured plaintiff, in addition to lost wages and medical bills, is that amount which would make the victim’s life as “normal” or “whole” as possible once again.

 In some cases, awarding damages can be agreed upon through a negotiated settlement.
 This can be done in advance to avoid a lengthy or costly trial or may be ordered by the judge or jury after a court trial.
 A negotiated settlement entails all parties involved in the case—the plaintiff, the defendant, their attorneys, the insurance company or companies.

 Choosing a Lawyer with Knowledge and Experience

-Whatever your injury, it’s important to seek legal assistance from attorneys who specialize in personal injury law.
-In any instance in which you are injured, visiting a personal injury attorney is in your best interests and the best way to ensure you receive just compensation for yourself and your family.
+Whatever your injury, it’s important to seek legal assistance from attorneys specializing in personal injury law.
+If you are injured, contacting a personal injury attorney is in your best interest and the best way to ensure you receive just compensation for yourself and your family.